EazzieJr/Pringles-Effect/README.md

 # Pringles-Effect

-An effect to display product, the pringles product.
+An effect to display a product, the pringles product.

 To see effect, hover on the product.